Hi. How can we help?

 About menu management

+• Price lists: Price lists allow you to create preset pricing schemes, which you can then apply to menu items based on restaurant location and order profile.
 For example, if you have 10 locations across five cities with different prices in each city, you can set up five price lists to apply the proper pricing in each location.
-As another example, for your daily drink specials, you can link an account profile called Happy hour to an additional price list to automatically apply that pricing at a scheduled time.
+As another example, for your daily drink specials, you can link an order profile called Happy hour to an additional price list to automatically apply that pricing at a scheduled time.
 Note: Price lists are an optional feature and are not suitable for all restaurants.

 Was this article helpful?